What are the impacts of chronic pain?

 Chronic pain (also known as long-term or persistent pain) is pain that persists for over three months, and may not respond to standard medical treatment making it difficult to manage.
 Chronic pain can impact the lives of those suffering so much that they struggle with day to day activities and the ability to work.

-At Health Call, we have partnered with PainSense, part of ADI Health, to develop a digital health care pathway for those suffering from chronic pain.
+Our service uses PainSense, part of ADI Health.
 This digitally enabled service allows patients to self-manage their pain using two key pain management apps: The Pain Toolkit and the Pain Management Plan.
 Our engaging, and intuitive apps provide patients with guidance, knowledge and skills to help them to become empowered and manage persistent pain in a way that allows them to live more independently.

 Importantly, using this highly effective e-learning approach, clinicians are able to guide their patients suffering with chronic pain towards self-management.
 Inhealthcare’s digital health platform allows the information that the patient inputs into the app, to flow into their patient record.
 This includes data from e-learning activities where the patient can record how they are feeling each day.
 Their healthcare professional can then monitor this data, and use it to identify any concerns early and make better informed decisions around their care.
 To find out more about the service, watch the PainSense silent video.